2 Meter Is How Many Centimeters

 The Metric System: A Brief History

 The metric system originated during the French Revolution in the late 18th century, as part of an effort to create a rational, standardized system of measurement.
-Prior to its creation, a multitude of local and regional measurement systems were in use across Europe, leading to confusion and hindering trade and scientific progress.
+Still, prior to its creation, a multitude of local and regional measurement systems were in use across Europe, leading to confusion and hindering trade and scientific progress.
 The French Academy of Sciences developed the metric system to address these issues, advocating for a system based on universal, unchanging standards.

 Practical Applications